hj-n/zadu/README.md

 ## Documentation

-For more information about the available distortion measures, their use cases, and examples, please refer to our [paper](zadu.pdf).
+For more information about the available distortion measures, their use cases, and examples, please refer to our paper [TBD].

 ##Citation